rm-training/lab-modular-js/README.md

 * `timer-app-parcel-bundler`
 * `timer-app-webpack`

-4. ToDo App
+## ToDo App ##

 For our final lab we'll build out a ToDo application using ES6 syntax and modules.

-The todo app exists in `/todo-app-base`
+The todo app exists in `/todo-app-base` where all the HTML and css if you prefer not to write that yourself.

 The best branch to start from is: